BurdaMagazinOrg/thunder-distribution/docs/varnish.md

   return (synth(200, "Ban added."));
 }
 ```
-Following script will accept "BAN" command from Drupal 8 Purge module and process it accordingly.
+The following script will accept "BAN" commands from Drupal 8 Purge module and process it accordingly.

 After these changes varnish can be restarted and it's ready to accept cache invalidation requests from Drupal 8 Purge module.